jonathanhogg/flitter/docs/tutorial.md

 node so that the function returns a vector of 11 nodes.
 These 11 nodes are then appended to the group.

-!["Hello World!" written in white with a long red 3D shadow and "Figure 1" small in the top-left corner](tutorial_images/tutorial4.jpg)
+!["Hello World!" written in white with a 3D solid effect and "Figure 1" small in the top-left corner](tutorial_images/tutorial4.jpg)

 :::{note}